Rounding it up

 Had debt sent to collections

 If you truly don’t believe that you did any of the above in the past 2 or 3 months, then there might be an inaccuracy with your credit report or, even worse, your identity was stolen.

 When foul play isn’t likely, using your KOHO account can help you prevent your credit score from decreasing.
-In addition to using your prepaid Visa for most purchases to limit the amount you’re charging to your credit card, your account also lets you set up automatic bill payments so you can avoid missed payments.
+In addition to using your prepaid Mastercard for most purchases to limit the amount you’re charging to your credit card, your account also lets you set up automatic bill payments so you can avoid missed payments.

 With pre-authorized debits, you can ensure that you pay your bills on time to avoid derogatory marks on your credit report.
 The budgeting tools that come built into your account can also help you stay on top of your spending so you don’t have to carry a balance on your credit card and hurt your credit score.